ajpgarner/moment/README.md

 `alphabetic_name`: Converts a numerical index into an alphabetic one.

-`collins_gisin`: Returns list of symbols in a matrix system/moment matrix, as a matrix/tensor using Collins-Gisin indexing.
+`collins_gisin`: Returns list of symbols in a matrix system, as a matrix using Collins-Gisin indexing.

 `generate_basis`: Provide symmetric or Hermitian basis matrices for a given symbolic matrix.

-`get_symbol_table`: Returns total list of operators in a matrix system.

 `make_hermitian`: Makes a symbolic matrix Hermitian, by inferring equality constraints and applying them.

-`make_matrix_system`: Starts a new context of shared variables, from a supplied Scenario.

-`make_moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

 `make_symmetric`: Makes a symbolic matrix symmetric, by inferring equality constraints and applying them.

+`moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

+`new_matrix_system`: Starts a new context of shared variables, from a supplied Scenario.

+`symbol_table`: Returns total list of operators in a matrix system.

-`probability_table`: Calculates the coefficients of all implied outcomes from the moment matrix.
+`probability_table`: Calculates the coefficients of all implied outcomes from the moment matrix / matrix system.

 `release`: Frees the internally-stored object at the supplied key.